School type Private

 * Niki Tsongas, JD, Congresswoman for Massachusetts's 5th congressional district

 * Robert Upton, JD, U.S. Senator (NH)

 * David I. Walsh, JD, U.S. Senator, Governor of Massachusetts

 * Myrth York, JD 1972, Rhode Island State Senator, first female chair of the Senate Health, Education and Welfare Committee (RI)

 * Owen D. Young, LLB 1896, founder of RCA, 1929 Time Magazine's Man of the Year Chairman and CEO of General Electric

 Source - wikipedia.org

-Tags - The University of Chicago Law School, Illinois Law School Rankings, scholarships, admission requirements, part time, aba approved online law school, top law school forum, degree grants, personal statement, exam
+Tags - Boston University School of Law, Massachusetts Law School Rankings, scholarships, admission requirements, part time, aba approved online law school, top law school forum, degree grants, personal statement